The great self-deception in front of the supermarket shelf

 From 2025, an additional 30 million euros per year are to be made available for organic farms.
 "My goal is for Austria to remain the number one organic country," says Totschnig.

-But we all have to make a contribution to this, because every time we reach for the shelf, we are also making a production order.
+But we all have to make a contribution, because every time we reach for the shelf, we are also making a production commitment.
 Many people are not even aware of how much power they have with their consumer behavior.
 Anyone who thinks about what they actually want when shopping and then looks at what is in front of them in the shopping trolley can easily set an example.

 This article has been automatically translated,